-It used to be that a flying car only seemed possible in the movies.
-These days, however, the world is closer than ever to experiencing this mind-boggling phenomenon.
-Cars may be flying sooner than you think.
+A flying car was once only thought to be possible in the movies, however, the world is closer than ever to experiencing this mind-boggling phenomenon.
+Cars that can fly may be in closer grasp than you think.

 “A car with stowable wings could be out within two years.”